Inbibo/shift_docs/docs/reference/catalogs.md

 ### Custom Catalogs

 Catalogs are scripted Python files that define a list of operators classes and their execution logic.
-To learn more about how to write a custom catalog, please refer to the [developer's guide](../reference/dev_help/developers_guide/#create-a-catalog) for catalogs.
+To learn more about how to write a custom catalog, please refer to the [Developer guide](../reference/developer_guide/developing_custom_catalogs.md) for catalogs.

 ## The Catalog Manager